muratk5n/thirdwave/en/README.md

 ---

+Remember the firebombing of Tokyo, that was executed through air raids, planes dropping 2000 tons of bombs in 48 hours.

+---

 If total war starts and one of those gigantic Tupalevs start carpet bombing cities you'll understand why.

 "Why does this No-Fly Zone matter anyway?"